userdive/agent.js/docs/command-queue.md

 ### create

-Creates a new tracker instance
+Creates a new tracker instance.

 **Usage**